Lisa Daftari: Career

-In 2009, Daftari began appearing on the Fox News Channel commentating on developments in the Middle East and Iran, in particular.
-She now appears frequently on the network on various television and radio programs.
+In 2009, Daftari began appearing on the Fox News Channel commenting on developments in the Middle East and Iran, in particular.
+She appears frequently on the network on various television and radio programs.

 In 2015, she launched "The Foreign Desk," a website dedicated to reporting stories from around the world with an emphasis on their impact on human rights, global security, and U.S. foreign policy.